IBM-Cloud/todo-apps/node/README.md

 			$ jbuild deploycompose appName

-	#### MongoLab
+	#### MongoDB
-	MongoLab is 3rd party, fully-managed MongoDB vendor.
-The following command will create a MongoLab service called todo-mongo-db, bind it to your app, and start your app:
+	The following command will create a MongoDB service called todo-mongo-db, bind it to your app, and start your app:

 		$ jbuild deploymongo appName